Public Forum Debate:

 Tip: Most teams win by having better organization and better Summary/FF collapse — not by "knowing more."

-The biggest PF jump comes from a repeatable workflow: build a clean case, write strong answers, and practice collapsing to the same 1–2 winning issues in Summary + Final Focus.
+The biggest PF jump comes from a repeatable workflow: build a clean case, write strong answers, and practice collapsing to 1–2 winning issues in Summary + Final Focus.

 1) Build the case